jmtepas/Website/README.md

                     Start these gallery rows on the line directly under "Galleries (put them immediately below this line):"

-                    IMPORTANT NOTE: Please do not include commas in your gallery titles, as this will cause an error.
+                    IMPORTANT NOTE: Do not include commas in your gallery titles, as this will cause an error.

                e.
 An example of a correctly done GalleryNames.txt setup file is shown below: